London, Spain, Italy, Singapore

-[soo-fley, soo-fley] souf•flé -1813
+[soo-fley, soo-fley] souf flé -1813

-– from Fr. soufflé, noun use of pp. of soufflér «puff up,» from L. sufflare,
+– from Fr. soufflé, noun use of pp. of souffler «puff up,» from L. sufflare,

 from sub- «under, up from under» + flare «to blow».

-We work with clients all around the world, including Europe, USA, South East Asia, Middle East, Bahrain, Hong Kong, Japan, France and more!
+Based in London, UK, we work with clients all around the world, including Europe, USA, South East Asia, Middle East, Bahrain, Hong Kong, Japan, France and more!

 Selfridges, French Connection, Mathmos, Fab Ice Cream, The Southbank Centre, Kidrobot, Guinness, Jägermeister, Snog Frozen Yogurt, Little Tikes, O Beach Ibiza (Spain), Beakerhead (Canada), The Brewery (London), Louis Vuitton, Cartoon Network, Diesel, MyCreative Ventures (Malaysia)…